microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/03-Implement-FSLogix-Profile-Solution.md

 ## Exercise 3: Create FSLogix Profile Solution

 Duration: 45 minutes

 [Previous Challenge Solution](./02-multi-session-Hostpools-solution.md) - **[Home](../readme.md)** - **[Next Challenge Solution](04-start-VM-on-connect-solution.md)**

+In this challenge you will learn how to implement the FSLogix profile solution for multi-session hostpools The Azure Virtual Desktop service recommends FSLogix profile containers as a user profile solution.
+FSLogix is designed to roam profiles in remote computing environments, such as Azure Virtual Desktop.
+It stores a complete user profile in a single container.
+At sign in, this container is dynamically attached to the computing environment using natively supported Virtual Hard Disk (VHD) and Hyper-V Virtual Hard disk (VHDX).
+The user profile is immediately available and appears in the system exactly like a native user profile.

 **Additional Resources**